 - a.
 Within 10 class days of receiving notice of the failing grade in the assignment or course, the student must submit a written request for a hearing to the Director of Advising.
 The request will contain a statement of the basis for appeal, as well as any supporting evidence.
 The instructor will receive a copy of the student's appeal.
-The Director of Advising will consult with the student (in person and with a witness or advocate from within the College community, if the student wishes) and with the faculty member, and will try to reach a decision acceptable to both.
+The Director of Advising will consult with the student (in person and with a witness or advocate from within the College community, if the student wishes) and with the instructor, and will try to reach a decision acceptable to both.
 If this is not possible, the Director of Advising shall refer the case to the Academic Standards Committee; - b.
 The Academic Standards Committee shall hear and decide, in accordance with procedures it may adopt, academic dishonesty appeals referred to it by the Director of Academic Advising.
-Both the student and the faculty member involved may present witnesses and be represented by advocates at the hearing.
+Both the student and the faculty member involved may present witnesses and be represented by advocates from within the College community at the hearing.
 If the committee finds in the student's favor, it will recommend that the instructor reconsider the failing grade.
 If the instructor accepts the committee's recommendation and changes the failing grade, the committee will direct the Registrar to destroy all record of the accusation.
-If the instructor does not accept the recommendation, the case will be forwarded to the Dean for further consideration.
+If the instructor does not accept the recommendation, the case will be forwarded to the Vice President for Academic Affairs for further consideration.
 If after final disposition the accusation is reversed, all records pertaining thereto will be destroyed; - c.
-Decisions of the Academic Standards Committee adverse to the student may be appealed in writing, on procedural grounds only, to the Dean, whose decision shall be final.
+Decisions of the Academic Standards Committee adverse to the student may be appealed in writing, on procedural grounds only, to the Vice President of Academic Affairs, whose decision shall be final.